blogmywiki/ZXSpectrum/README.md

 'mazegen' - Mark Owen BASIC program to generate mazes of different sizes

+'microbit2' is a BBC micro:bit logo drawn very slowly in BASIC - I created this in October 2018 for the Foundation's birthday.

 'supertext' is a demo of the machine code routine I used a lot for video credits.
 It's credited to 'Satsuma Software' which I can find no trace of - I thought I had lifted it from the Psion Horizons cassette, but I may be misremembering.

 'tabdemo' is a demo my brother wrote: pattern, random colour lines, colour bars, sphere and ITN logo.